wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 *    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database;
 *    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so;
 *    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.
+*    MAY send back a REPLY message.

 If the DHCPv6 server does not support the address registration function, it MUST drop the message, and SHOULD log this fact.

 DHCPv6 relay agents that relay address registration messages directly from clients SHOULD include the client's link-layer address in the relayed message using the Client Link-Layer Address option ({{!RFC6939}})

+## DHCPv6 Address Registration Acknowledgement

+The server MAY choose to acknowledge receipt of an ADDR-REG-INFORM message by sending a REPLY message back.
+The REPLY message only indicates that the ADDR-REG-INFORM message has been received.
+It MUST NOT be considered as any indication of the address validity.

 ## Registration Expiry and Refresh